nusrobomaster/Dart-FYP/docs/Introduction.md

 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure XX & XX: Base Target Plate and Base Target Structure</em>
+<em>Figure 12 & 13: Base Target Plate and Base Target Structure</em>
 </p>

 3. The target plate is able to move laterally a distance of 980mm.
 Target is a small armour plate (square shape, 140mmx140mm) tilted 27.5degrees from the horizontal plane. ***From a vertical standpoint***, the allowable range for a successful hit is y∈{1293mm,1350mm}.
 For accuracy, let us aim for bullseye, **y=1321.5mm**.